elm-tooling/elm-tooling-cli/docs/faq.md

    3. Create a link in `./node_modules/.bin/`.
 (The `node_modules/` folder is always located next to your `elm-tooling.json`.)

-## Who uses `elm-tooling`?

-[elm-test](https://github.com/rtfeldman/node-test-runner) and [elm-review](https://github.com/jfmengels/node-elm-review) both use `elm-tooling` to install [elm-json](https://github.com/zwilias/elm-json).

-The [elm-pages-starter](https://github.com/dillonkearns/elm-pages-starter) template uses `elm-tooling.json` and `elm-tooling` to install `elm` and `elm-format`.

 ## Is `elm-tooling` stable?

 Yes!
 It’s tested on macOS, Linux and Windows, and has great test coverage.
 It’s written in strict TypeScript, and focuses on handling errors at all points.
-There are no planned features, other than adding support for new tools and versions as they come, and adding validation for new fields in `elm-tooling.json` as they are invented.

 ## Can I install the tools globally?